-Additionally, we are working to upgrade to higher-efficiency thermostats when it makes sense to do so.
-The temperature control of our lodges is a significant contributor to our energy consumption, and by cutting out unnecessary heating and cooling and improving our heating systems, we are able to reduce the electricity demand and limit greenhouse gas emissions from our hotels.
+The temperature control of our lodges is a significant contributor to our energy consumption.
+By eliminating unnecessary heating and cooling and improving our heating systems, we are able to reduce electricity and propane demands and diminish greenhouse gas emissions from our hotels.

 Solar-Powered Beacon Checkers in the High Alpine

-All our beacon checkers are powered by localized solar arrays.
-This not only allows our beacon checkers to run sustainably, it also prevents us from having to track wires out to their locations from centralized power sources.
-Our solar powered beacons are a great example of how ski areas face unique challenges in practicing sustainable operations, but with that comes opportunities for innovative solutions.
+Our beacon checkers, used for guests to check their safety equipment before skiing high-consequence terrain off of Lone Peak, are powered by localized solar arrays.
+This not only allows our beacon checkers to run sustainably but also prevents us from having to track wires out to their locations from centralized power sources.
+Our solar-powered beacons are a great example of how ski areas face unique challenges in practicing sustainable operations, but with that comes opportunities for innovative solutions.

 - Big Sky Resort has installed vestibule entries on all major entrance/exit points in the Exchange and Summit Hotel.